floppyzedolfin/adventofcode/README.md

     make init
     ```

-1. Run, giving the number of the day as parameter:
+1. Run, giving the door to open and the parts to run as parameters:
     ```
-    make DOOR=1 run
+    make run -- -door 1 -parts 1,2
     ```
     or
     ```
     make build
-    ./adventofcode.out -day 1
+    ./adventofcode.out -door 1 -parts 1,2
     ```
+   `door` must be an integer between 1 and 24 (obviously), `parts` is a list of integers separated by commas.

 You can also run unit tests:
 ```